Dr Bruce Macfarlane Zarnovich Cohen

 - Aimee Simpson, ‘A Fat Chance in Health: Examining the Relationship Between ‘Obesity’ Discourses, Fatness and Conceptions of Health’ (PhD)

 - Aimee Simpson, 'Governing Obese Bodies: Examining Post-Bariatric Surgery Narratives' (Masters)

-- Aimee Simpson, 'Of Monsters and Men: A Sociological Analysis of how ‘Monsters’ are Constructed within Western Media' (Honours)
+- Aimee Simpson, 'Of Monsters and Men: A Sociological Analysis of how ‘Monsters’ are Constructed within Western Media' (Dissertation)

 - Sari Ter Huurne, 'An Evaluation of New Zealand’s Like Minds Like Mine Program to Counter the Stigma And Discrimination Associated With Mental Illness' (Masters)